Modality:

 Why No Caffeine After Acupuncture?

-Caffeine should be avoided after acupuncture as it can interfere with relaxation, overstimulate the nervous system, and reduce the treatment’s calming effects.
+Caffeine should be avoided after acupuncture, as it can interfere with relaxation, overstimulate the nervous system, and reduce the treatment’s calming effects.

 Acupuncture promotes a state of deep relaxation and balances the nervous system.
 Consuming caffeine immediately after a session can counteract these benefits by increasing heart rate, stimulating adrenaline, and disrupting energy flow.